sultanalnahian/nat_classifiers/readme.md

 # Naturalness Classifiers
-Source code repository for Infoseeking and Relevancy classifiers.
+Source code repository for Infoseeking and Relevancy classifiers which are used to measure the naturalness of open-ended conversational questions.
 In this code base I have trained and test two classifiers: Infoseeking and Relevancy.

 **Infoseeking Classifier:** It detects if a question is answerable/non-answerable given the context.